fdistor/smartcar/readme.md

 - Mocha/Chai/Sinon - For unit testing the API endpoints
 - Istanbul - For test coverage
 - Express - For server set-up
-- Dotenv - For environment variables (i.e. port)
+- Dotenv - For environment variables
 - Body-Parser - For parsing the body of requests
-- Nodemon - For easy server restarts when developing
+- Nodemon - For server restarts when developing